ruyuanzhang/VWMmodels/README.md

 * VPcap: variable-precision-plus-capacity model
 * cosSA: slots-plus-averaging-with-cosine-precision model

- The total number of model is thus 7 x 2 = 14.
+We also consider whether a model has non-target swap errors.
+The total number of models is thus 7 (variants above) x 2 (non-target swap errors or not) = 14.

-All model related files are located in 'modelfiles' directory.
-We label the model as 'VWM\_<model><nt>_config' format.  <model> is the model name, <nt> indicates whether to includes non-target swap error.
-For example,  VWM\_SA\_* indicates the slot-plus-averaging model without non-target swaping error, and VWM\_SAnt\_* indicates vice versa.
+All model-related files are located in the 'modelfiles' directory.
+We label a model as 'VWM\_<model><nt>_\*\*' format.  <model> is the model name, <nt> indicates whether to include non-target swap errors.
+For example,  VWM\_SA\_* indicates the slot-plus-averaging model without considering non-target swaping errors, and VWM\_SAnt\_* indicates vice versa.